1) Variables

 - Prefer short

-for local variables. - Use
+:=for local variables. - Use

-for values that never change (leverage untyped constants for ergonomic arithmetic). - Keep package-level variables rare; prefer passing values explicitly.
+constfor values that never change (leverage untyped constants for ergonomic arithmetic). - Keep package-level variables rare; prefer passing values explicitly.

 - Do not shadow predeclared identifiers (

-, ...).
+len,string,int,append, ...).

 2) Functions